The Great Fall

 ‘On the day of the Great Fall he left nothing, nothing at all behind.’

-The Great Fall chronicles a day in life of an aging actor as he makes his way on foot from the outskirts of a great metropolis into its centre.
-He is scheduled to receive a prestigious award that evening from the country’s president, and the following day he is supposed to start shooting for a film—perhaps his last.
-The actor passes through a forest, then continues on his path through a suburb whose inhabitants are locked in petty but mortal conflicts.
-After crossing a seemingly insuperable highway, he wanders into an abandoned railyard where police, detain him briefly on suspicion of terrorism, before, finally, he arrives in the city.
+The latest work by Peter Handke, one of our greatest living writers, chronicles a day in life of an ageing actor as he makes his way on foot from the outskirts of a great metropolis into its center.
+He is scheduled to receive a prestigious award that evening from the country’s president, and the following day he is supposed to start shooting for a film—perhaps his last—in which he plays a man who runs amok.
+While passing through a forest, he encounters the outcasts of the society—homeless people and migrants—but he keeps trudging along, traversing a suburb whose inhabitants are locked in petty but mortal conflicts, crossing a seemingly unbridgeable superhighway, and wandering into an abandoned railyard, where police, unused to pedestrians, detain him briefly on suspicion of terrorism.